India's Reliance jumps as results show consumer business thriving

-MUMBAI, Jan 18 (Reuters) - Shares in India’s Reliance Industries rose on Friday, a day after the conglomerate reported record quarterly numbers that showed the strategy to diversify beyond refining and petrochemicals was beginning to yield results.
+MUMBAI (Reuters) - Shares in India’s Reliance Industries (RELI.NS) rose on Friday, following record quarterly numbers that showed the conglomerate’s strategy to diversify beyond refining and petrochemicals was bearing fruit.

 The company’s gross refining margins - a measure of its core profitability - took a hit amid volatility in oil prices and slowing demand globally, but its fast-growing telecom and retail businesses drove profit to new highs.